mwenechac/loan_service/README.md

             "balance": 600.0
           }
         ```
     - Get balance: call get balance api using the url: http://127.0.0.1:8000/balance/get-balance?date=2023-01-26.
-The data is passed as a parameter in the url. **The date format is yyyy-mm-dd.** If you are not runing the project locally, subsitute the localhost IP address with an applicable address
+The date is passed as a parameter in the url. **The date format is yyyy-mm-dd.** If you are not runing the project locally, subsitute the localhost IP address with an applicable address

         Make a get request and if the Django server is running fine you should get a 200 HTTP response similar to: